emissary-ingress/emissary/docs/user-guide/getting-started.md

 }
 ```

-and of course we can read Alice back using a `GET` request:
+and finally, we can read Alice back using a `GET` request:

 ```
 curl $AMBASSADORURL/user/alice